lbnl-cybersecurity/ddos-detection/README.md

 - import a single csv file into the database
 - import a group of csv's into the database
  - crosscheck number of records match:

+There are three datasets collected from three routers:
+- lbl router
   - 23,460,191 from direct counting csv files
   - 23,460,191 from counting the database entries
+- eqx router
+  -
+- atla router

 csv2sqlite.py imports csv files into a database.